Steevithak’s Pecan Pie Recipe

 What makes Dutton’s effort interesting (to me at least) is that it’s not just some random guy’s opinion, it’s an attempt to find an empirical, objective way to think about beauty and art; something that is not easily done.
 His efforts stop short of providing definitive proof that the evolution of our aesthetic sense followed the path he describes but he makes a convincing case.

-In February of 2010, Dennis Dutton summarized the book in a 15 minute TED talk.
+In February of 2010, Denis Dutton summarized the book in a 15 minute TED talk.
 The book offers enormously more detail, fascinating anecdotes, and mountains of evidence collected around the world and throughout history.
 But if you’d like a quick overview of what his book is all about, you can’t beat this TED talk.